 - 1-2 oranges

-- Sugar.
+- White sugar.
 And lots of it.
 About 4 cups.

 Carefully go over cranberries and remove old shriveled ones.
 Cut one orange into smaller sections (including the peel) and remove seeds if necessary.
 Place some berries and orange sections in food processor or mini prep and pulse/grind.
 Remember, this is a relish, so don't over grind into a puree.
 Remove to large bowl.
 Sometimes I add a bit more juice from another orange if mixture seems too dry.
 If the orange is bland, I sometimes add a bit more zest from the second orange.
 Add 1-2 cups of sugar.
 Cover and place in refrigerator.